Jerrod Johnson: Hartford Colonials

 Johnson was selected first overall in the 2011 UFL draft by the Hartford Colonials.
-However, the Colonials went out of business and Johnson was a free agent.
+However, the Colonials went out of business and Johnson became a free agent.

 Philadelphia Eagles

 He signed as an undrafted free agent with the Philadelphia Eagles on July 26, 2011.
 He was waived on August 13.

 Arizona Rattlers

-He was assigned to the Arizona Rattlers on September 27, 2011.
+On September 27, 2011, he was assigned to the Arizona Rattlers of the Arena Football League (AFL) for the 2012 AFL season.

 Pittsburgh Steelers

 The Pittsburgh Steelers signed Johnson on January 13, 2012.
 They then cut him on August 31, 2012.

 Sacramento Mountain Lions

-Johnson signed with the Sacramento Mountain Lions in September 2012, serving as the team's backup quarterback.
+Johnson signed with the Sacramento Mountain Lions of the UFL in September 2012, serving as the team's backup quarterback.
 He became the team's starter in Week 2 of the 2012 season after an injury to starter Josh Johnson.

 Seattle Seahawks

 The Seattle Seahawks signed Johnson on April 24, 2013.
 He was released on June 14, after the Seahawks signed Tarvaris Jackson who had just been released by the Buffalo Bills.